Jose-MPM/Notes/Courses/English V/English Topics.md

                     - Will they win the cup?
 No, They won't
                     - Will you tell him the truth?
 Yes, I will
             6. **Decisions** at the time to speaking:
-                An instant decision is one that we make based on current circumstances.
-When we must take a fast choice, this is an instant decision.
-These are not intentions for the future, but a decision we make quickly.
+                An instant decision is one that we make based on current circumstance[cir-cumstance].
+When we must take a fast choice[choise], this is an instant decision[disicion].
+These are not intentions[intenchions] for the future, but a decision we make quickly.
 For these instant decision we must use the simple future with WILL.
 We use WILL to express a decision we take at the moment of speaking:
                 - I feel tired.
 I won't go to the party.
                 - I won't stay for dinner.
 I think I'll go home early.
                 - I'm hungry , I'll make myself a sandwich